KosRud/DQ-skinning-for-Unity/README.md

 [Documentation](https://constantinerudenko.github.io/Docs/DQ-skinning-for-Unity/index.html)

+## Future plans

+* Fix known bugs/problems
+* I am currently working on a thesis about bulging compensation method for DQ skinning.
+Though I make no promises about it's availability.

 ## Known bugs

-When [Animator](https://docs.unity3d.com/ScriptReference/Animator.html).[cullingMode](https://docs.unity3d.com/ScriptReference/Animator-cullingMode.html) is set to anything other than **Always Animate**, it treats the mesh as if it is never visible.
-If you want to use animation culling, you will need to write a custom controller switching [Animator](https://docs.unity3d.com/ScriptReference/Animator.html).[cullingMode](https://docs.unity3d.com/ScriptReference/Animator-cullingMode.html) back and forth depending on object's visibility.
+* Mesh bounds are not working properly.
+For now I set the bounds to infinite so that the mesh is always visible.

+* Blend shapes are applied on every frame, even if weights did not change.
+This is not a bug, but there is no reason to loose time on needless calculations.

+## Discussion

+If you have any questions, ideas, bug reports, or just want to discuss the script, you can contact me on [unity forum](https://forum.unity.com/threads/dual-quaternion-skinning-for-unity.501245/)